St. Michael's Church, Hamburg

 St. Michael's Church (Hauptkirche Sankt Michaelis), colloquially called Michel ([ˈmɪçl̩]), is one of Hamburg's five Lutheran main churches (Hauptkirchen) and one of the most famous churches in the city.
 St. Michaelis is a landmark of the city and it is considered to be one of the finest Hanseatic Protestant baroque churches.
 The church was purposely built Protestant unlike many other Hamburg churches which were originally built by Roman Catholics and were converted to Protestantism during the Reformation.
 It is dedicated to the Archangel Michael.
 A large bronze statue, standing above the portal of the church shows the archangel conquering the devil.

-The 132-meter high Baroque spire totally covered with copper is a prominent feature of Hamburg's skyline and has always been a landfall mark for ships sailing up the river Elbe.
+The 132-metre high Baroque spire totally covered with copper is a prominent feature of Hamburg's skyline and has always been a landfall mark for ships sailing up the river Elbe.

 History

 The present church building is the third one at this site.
 The first one was built from 1647 to 1669.
 It became the church of the new town (Neustadt), which was created in 1625 inside the new city walls, and which grew steadily since.
 In 1687, the Michel became the fifth chapter church (Hauptkirche), as the new town (Neustadt) became a parish.
 That church was destroyed on March 10, 1750, by a lightning strike.
 The original church has been replicated and built in 9 different cities around the world.